ensignrolaren/airfoil/readme.txt

 = Does this theme support any plugins? =

-Radical includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Radical includes support for WooCommerce and for Radical Blocks.

 == Changelog ==